ajauhri/rkt-heaps/README.md

 Fibonacci heaps, are a generalization of Binomial heaps allowing additional features other than those in binomial heaps.
 Specifically, they allow deletion of a `node` from the heap, and modification of the value of a `node` in the heap.
 For a more detailed description, refer to materials cited above.

-A whitepaper can be found [here](https://www.dropbox.com/s/2zmca8om1s7t8jo/final-report.pdf)
+The whitepaper is available [here](https://www.dropbox.com/s/2zmca8om1s7t8jo/final-report.pdf).

-High resolution figures in the whitepaper can be found here:
+High resolution figures in the whitepaper for easy viewing are available here:

 * [Binomial Heaps Anomaly(linear)](https://www.dropbox.com/s/ta9hdb4sz8t9izg/insert_binomial_linear.pdf)
 * [Binomial Heaps Anomaly(quadratic)](https://www.dropbox.com/s/zps81vwqfaxuzm9/insert_binomial_quad.pdf)